 Standardized test scores, teacher recommendations, transcripts and current grades will take some effort on your part to collect from teachers and school (or schools).
-Please leave yourself ample time to collect this information for submission by AHN’s January 6th application deadline.
+Please leave yourself ample time to collect this information for submission by AHN’s January 10th application package deadline.

 The applicant’s current math and English teachers should complete the recommendation form after the first marking period and send it directly to AHN.

 Be sure the Transcript Release form is signed before you submit it to your school principal or counselor.
 S/He will attach your transcript and grades and send these to AHN.
 We require grades from at least one term of the current school year and final grades from the previous school year.

 Other Standardized Entrance Exams Accepted

 AHN will accept, in certain circumstances, the results from another entrance exam.
 If you have questions, please contact the Admissions Office.

 The admissions process for the 2020-2021 school year begins in September.
 The Academy of the Holy Names offers an online admissions application and registration process.